 Ceramic cookware is entirely made of ceramic clay that is shaped, dried, fired, and glazed.
 Ceramic cookware is the safest option I’ve found for cookware.

 And it makes sense that ceramic would be a good choice.
 For many centuries ceramics were the best, if not only, way to cook and store food.
-Over time other materials were used including metal like iron, copper, and aluminium.
+Over time other materials were used including metal like iron, copper, and aluminum.
 Later came chemical coating like Teflon that promised a non-stick surface.

 Ceramics are still used after all this time because they are such a safe (and pretty) option.
 The quality of ceramics just keeps getting better, too.
 The ceramics of centuries (even millennia) ago were much more fragile than the ceramics we have today.